KSDunne/twenty_one/README.md

 ## Future features

-### Betting System
+### Betting system

+When researching for this project I noticed that some other students managed to add a betting system to their black jack game.
+This is a fun feature and if time allowed I would have added it also.

 ### Split hand

-An option to split your hands if you are dealt two of the same cards, this would make the logic of the game more complex
+An option to split your hands if you are dealt two of the same cards, this would make the logic of the game more complex.
+This would also make the game more realistic as this is an option when playing in a real life casino.

 ### Data analysis

-Interaction with an API for example, google sheets.
+Wins and losses could be analysed and when the house / business is losing too much an extra set of cards can be added to the shuffle.
+This is a real life way that a casino business can make their game more difficult for the player.

 ### Hide one of dealers cards

+Hiding one of the dealers cards is again a feature which would make the game more like the traditional real life game of black jack.

+### A running total

+A running total of the numerical value that the house and the player have, which is displayed beside the 'dealt cards' would add a lot to the UX.
+This is a feature that would have been added if time allowed.
+However, the mvp is still fun to play without this feature.
+There was also the challenge of what to display if the ace was dealt, because it is the player's decision how they would like to treat the ace.
+That is whether they want to play it as a 1 or 11.

+### A defensive question included in the graceful exit

+The following question could be added to the graceful exit 'Ctrl-c was pressed.
+Do you really want to exit? y/n'.
+Then only stop the app if the user replys yes they are sure they want to exit.

 ## Design